New Syrian opposition grouping fails to entice major rebel factions

 There are at least two other projects underway, albeit at a nascent stage, to create a credible, unified military opposition that could be supported by foreign states.

-In September, the United States approved a $500 million program to train and arm vetted Syrian rebels but the Department of Defense program has yet to start.
+In September, the United States approved a $500 million programme to train and arm vetted Syrian rebels but the Department of Defense programme has yet to start.

-The CIA has also vetted opposition factions in an ostensibly covert program that has excluded Islamist groups.
-The agency has declined to comment on the program.
+The CIA has also vetted opposition factions in an ostensibly covert programme that has excluded Islamist groups.
+The agency has declined to comment on the programme.

 (Additional reporting by Tom Perry in Beirut; Editing by Nick Tattersall and Raissa Kasolowsky)